heike/grooveFinder/README.md

 )
 ```

-Visualize the grooves to see the differences in
+Visualize the grooves to see the differences in identifications between
-identifications:
+the different
+methods:

 ``` r
 profilesplus <- bullets %>% tidyr::gather(type_side, location, hough_left:rollapply_right) %>%